-A third party within this meaning is, as a rule, a credit and financial services institution established in an EU member state, an EEA signatory state or a non-EU member state whose prudential rules are equivalent to those of EU law in the view of BaFin.
+A third party within this meaning is, as a rule, a credit and financial services institution established in an EU Member State, an EEA signatory state or a third country whose prudential rules are considered by BaFin to be equivalent to those laid down in EU law.
 A minimum credit rating as a prerequisite for the selection of the borrower is not provided for, since these transactions are subject to a collateral requirement.